Ph.D. Candidate, University of California San Diego, Communication 2013 – Present

 - San Francisco State University Graduate Student Conference, San Francisco, CA 2015.

 2015-2017 Department of Communication Research Grant for dissertation research in New Orleans, LA.
-University of California San Diego (three times).
+University of California San Diego (3 times).

-2015, 2017 University of California San Diego Graduate Student Association, Dean’s Travel Award.
+2015- 2018 Recipient of three University of California San Diego Graduate Student Association Dean’s Travel Awards.

 2013 Department of Communication Fellowship for Graduate Study, University of California San Diego (1 year).